Discover how Cancer Research at Bath is exploring the biology of cancer cells.

 Our mission is to improve cancer patient outcomes by fostering links between Bath’s scientists and clinicians.

-Please help our students and researchers to look further than ever before, by making a regular donation to support our work.
+Please help our students and researchers to look further than ever before.
+Select 'Cancer Research at Bath' from the drop-down menu to make a regular donation.

 Thanks to donations we can support students and researchers.
 Please select 'Cancer Research at Bath' from the drop-down menu to make a one-off donation.

 To coincide with Teenage & Young Adult Cancer Awareness Month a new animation shows what it’s like to live with cancer-related fatigue and how to help.

 Gene activity immediately after fertilisation is used to infer how an embryo forms.
 Scientists now ask if cancer begins the same way.